Highly Respected New York Business and Employment Lawyers

 - Employers should not present non-compete agreements to those employees who have no knowledge of or contact with the firm’s trade secrets, customer lists, and other confidential information.
-Use of employment restrictions should be limited to executives, those in significant sales positions, and those who possess truly unique or special skills.
+The use of employment restrictions should be limited to executives, those significant sales positions, and those who possess truly unique or special skills.

 - Employers should refrain from restricting the employee’s post-employment activities to a territory that is too broad.
 Generally speaking, the broader the restriction, the less likely the court will enforce it.
 Conversely, the broader the restriction, the more likely the business may get a visit from the Attorney General’s office.